aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a DOC file to XLTX format is a common requirement for Python developers.
+It helps to make the data more accessible and easier to work with.
+It also allows for easier sharing of the data with other users.

+<h2>How Aspose.Total Helps for DOC to XLTX Conversion</h2>
-For a Python developer, who is trying to add a DOC to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features that can help to make the conversion process more efficient.
+It also provides a number of other features that can help to improve the overall performance of the application.

 {{% /blocks/products/pf/feature-page-summary %}}